 10. Other interesting experiences in New York City

-If you have already satisfied your hunger for travel in the Big Apple and you want to complete your trip to New York with some of the organized tours that can be done in one day, I recommend that you consult my practical guide on Day Trips from New York:, where you can see which are the most interesting.
+If you have already satisfied your hunger for travel in the Big Apple and you want to complete your trip to New York with some of the organized day trips that can be done in one day, I recommend you to check out my practical guide on Day Trips from New York, where you will find a list of my top choices.

-I already tell you that Niagara Falls and the Washington DC excursion are among my favorites.
+Just a little spoiler: you will find why Niagara Falls and the Washington DC excursion are among my favorites.